Menu

 The study will compare drug effects on glucose levels, adverse effects, diabetes complications, and quality of life over an average of nearly five years.

 GRADE aims to enroll about 5,000 patients.
-Investigators at SUNY Downstate Medical Center and 36 other study sites are seeking people diagnosed with type 2 diabetes within the last five years.
+Investigators at SUNY Downstate Health Sciences University and 36 other study sites are seeking people diagnosed with type 2 diabetes within the last five years.
 They may be on metformin, but not on any other diabetes medication.
 During the study, all participants will take metformin, along with a second medication randomly assigned from among four classes of medications, all approved for use with metformin by the U.S. Food and Drug Administration.

 Three of the classes of medications increase insulin levels.
 They are: sulfonylurea, which increases insulin levels directly; DPP-4 inhibitor, which indirectly increases insulin levels by increasing the effect of a naturally occurring intestinal hormone; and GLP-1 agonist, which increases the amount of insulin released in response to nutrients.
 The fourth type of medication is a long-acting insulin.